patchlevel/event-sourcing/docs/pages/projection.md

 ### New

-A projection gets the status new if there is a projector with an unknown `projection id`.
+A projection is created and "new" if a projector exists with an ID that is not yet tracked.
 This can happen when either a new projector has been added, the `projector id` has changed or the projection has been manually deleted from the projection store.

 ### Booting

 Booting status is reached when the boot process is invoked.
-Then the new projections are built up in a separate process parallel.
+In this step, the "setup" method is called on the projection, if available.
-As soon as the projection is built up to the current status, the status changes to active.
+And the projection is brought up to date, depending on the mode.
+When the process is finished, the projection is set to active.

 ### Active